-The Registered Nursing program is an Associate of Applied Science program.
-Nursing courses begin in the fall or spring and may be completed in 4 semesters.
+The Registered Nursing program is an Associate of Applied Science degree.
+Nursing courses begin in either the fall or spring semester.
+The PPCC Nursing program is designed to be completed in 4 semesters.
 Admission criteria for the state community college nursing programs are standardized.
 They are subject to change.
 PPCC nursing program maintains a competitive admission process.
-Students should complete the nursing program application to the PPCC nursing program after completing all prerequisites by picking up a copy of the application from the Health & Science division or downloading a copy from the PPCC nursing website at www.ppcc.edu/degreescertificates/nursing/.
+Students must complete the Nursing program application after completing all prerequisites.
+An application can be obtained by downloading a copy from the PPCC nursing website at www.ppcc.edu/ degrees-certificates /nursing/.